sethsteenken/bunder/README.md

 ```

 ### Bunder Settings
 By default, Bunder will pull configuration settings from "Bunder" section of appsettings.json.
+A custom section name can be applied on service registration.
 ```json
 {
   "Bunder": {